SummaryRead the full fact sheet

 - some fish oil supplements.

-It’s important that you don’t confuse fish oils with fish liver oils (such as cod liver oil and halibut liver oil).
+Don’t confuse fish oils with fish liver oils (such as cod liver oil and halibut liver oil).
 Fish liver oils also contain vitamin A. Large amounts of vitamin A can cause serious side effects.
 Ask your doctor before taking any supplements, to make sure you’re taking the correct dosage.

 Gout and diet